an engineering or advanced manufacturing apprenticeship?

-A minimum of four GCSEs at grade C (4) or above including English, Maths, Science and Technology is desirable.
+A minimum of four GCSEs at grade 4 (C) or above including English, Maths, Science and Technology is desirable.
 Other equivalent qualifications are acceptable.

 Training 2000 Blackburn